Decline and fall of Pedro II of Brazil: Military deterioration

-At the beginning of 1888 a drunken officer was arrested by the police for causing disturbance in the street.
+At the beginning of 1888 a drunken officer was arrested by the police for causing the disturbance in the street.
 Several officers, including Deodoro, were outraged by the arrest and insisted that the chief of police be dismissed.
 Wanderley, who was still heading the cabinet, refused to bow to this demand.
 But Princess Isabel, acting regent on behalf of her father who was in Europe, instead opted to dismiss the entire cabinet and support the so-called "undisciplined military faction".
 Her motive was to use this incident as a pretext to replace Wanderley, who was openly against the abolition of slavery, an issue before the Parliament at the time.
 Although she gained a new cabinet composed of politicians who supported the end of slavery, Isabel's decision held unintended and dire consequences for the monarchy.
 Instead of placating an unruly military faction, it only opened the way for more audacious demands and more widespread insubordination, while exposing the weakness of the civilian power.
 Several officers began to openly conspire against the government, expecting that in a republic they would no longer be exposed to the "harassment" which they believed they were suffering under the monarchy.
 One of them, Floriano Peixoto, advocated adoption of a "military dictatorship".

 Another important influence which appeared during the 1880s was the dissemination of Positivism among the army's lower and medium officer ranks, as well as among some civilians.
-Brazilian Positivists believed that a republic was superior to monarchy.
+Brazilian Positivists believed that a republic was superior to a monarchy.
 However, they also saw representative democracy and freedom of speech as threats.
 They also opposed religions, especially Catholicism (though excepting Positivism itself).
 They advocated the establishment of a dictatorship, with a dictator-for-life who would name his own successor, along with a strong centralized government and "the incorporation of the proletariat into society through the end of bourgeois privileges."
 Positivism shared many features with later Bolshevism, Marxism and Leninism.
 However, and remarkably, the Positivists wanted Pedro II to assume the first dictatorship, and hoped to use him to smooth the transition from monarchy towards their new republic.